ncatlab/nlab-content/pages/323.md

 Suppose the right-hand inner square is a pullback, then:

-The square on the lft is a pullback if and only if the outer square is.
+The square on the left is a pullback if and only if the outer square is.

 =--